gopro2027/ArduinoAirSuspensionController/OASMan_ESP32/AI_TRAINING.md

    optimum instead of orbiting it.
 3. **Quality gate:** RMSE of the fit over its own training data must be ≤ `ML_BATCH_RMSE_GATE_MS` (400 ms).
 A model that can't fit its own data never gets valve control.
-On failure (or a singular/underdetermined solve), that model's samples are cleared (`clearPressureDataSingle`) and collection restarts.
+On failure (or a singular/underdetermined solve) the model is simply left untrained and the corner keeps using lookup-table timing; the collected samples are kept.
+Training never deletes logged data — a sample good enough to log is good enough to keep.
 Fitting happens in a temp model so a rejected fit never leaves half-written weights in the live one.
 4. On success: weights are copied to the live model and saved to NVS, the RLS covariance is initialized from the batch fit ($P = (X^TX + ridge)^{-1}$), the outlier gate is seeded with the batch residual noise floor, and `isReadyToUse` is set.